Troy-Huy/WHSTechNotes/journal.md

+# Janurary 8, 2024
+The things that i'd enjoyed about this class last semester is that we did a lot of fun project even though the project was very hard, the finished product was really great, finally there is nothing to improve in this class because its already good enough.
+The topic or activities that are intresting was the minecraft code because it shows how or where to put or type in the code for the exact movements you need and then there nothing specific  i dont want to work on
+Finally I dint want to pursue on this subject for a certification but will do it for fun.
 # December 16, 2024
 As the days grow shorter and the temperature drops, the anticipation of cozy nights by the fireplace, festive gatherings with family and friends, and the thrill of holiday celebrations begins to fill the air.
 It’s a time to unwind from the hustle and bustle of everyday life, enjoy delightful treats, and create cherished memories.
 # December 9, 2024